Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Building your own home is a spectacular achievement.
-Learning that your dream home has a construction defect, which lowers its value, is devastating.
-So what do you do when there's a problem with your new home?
+Discovering your home has a flaw that reduces its value can be heartbreaking.
+So what do you do when there’s a problem with your new home?
 Read on to learn more about construction defect claims.

 What Is a Construction Defect?

 Patent defects can be discovered by a reasonable inspection.
-Latent defects can't be discovered through an inspection, for example, a foundation problem that doesn't become apparent for years down the road until settling causes the foundation to crack.
+Latent defects are hidden issues that an inspection can’t find, like a foundation problem that only appears years later when settling causes cracks.

 There are many different types of construction defects, including: